How to Use Goal Seek in Excel

 Adjusting the Iteration Settings

-In Excel setting, you can adjust the number of possible solutions Excel will calculate as well as its accuracy.
+In Excel settings, you can change the number of possible attempts Excel can make to find the right solution as well as its accuracy.

-To change them, click ‘File’ from the tab list.
+To change iteration calculation settings, click ‘File’ from the tab list.
 Then, click ‘Options’ at the bottom.

-On the Excel Options window, click ‘Formulas’ at the left-hand sidebar.
+On the Excel Options window, click ‘Formulas’ at the left-hand pane.

-- Maximum Iterations – It indicates the number of possible solutions; the higher the number the more iterations.
-Increase this number if you want Excel to test more possible solutions.
+- Maximum Iterations – It indicates the number of possible solutions excel will calculate; the higher the number the more iterations it can perform.
 For example, if you set ‘Maximum Iterations’ to 150, Excel test out 150 possible solutions.

-- Maximum Change – It indicates the accuracy of the results; the lower the number the higher the accuracy.
-Decrease this number if your formula requires more accuracy.
-For instance, if your input cell equal to 0 but Goal Seek stops at 0.001, setting Maximum Change to 0.0001 should fix the issue.
+- Maximum Change – It indicates the accuracy of the results; the smaller number gives higher accuracy.
+For instance, if your input cell value equal to ‘0’ but Goal Seek stops calculating at ‘0.001’, changing this to ‘0.0001’ should solve the problem.

 The screenshot below shows the default value: